Phil Farrand: As a nitpicker

 Farrand solicited submissions from readers, who then became members of the "Nitpicker's Guild."
 He began sending out newsletters in 1994 in order to keep in touch with the Guild, beginning with the April 1994 edition.
 The Guild numbered 7,450 members from 32 countries as of May 28, 1999.
 Farrand decided to create an online version of the newsletter called Nitpicker Central, or Nitcentral; this took the form of an HTML feature called "This Week at Nitcentral", and debuted in November 1997.
 The hardcopy version of the newsletter also continued, with a total of 17 issues published intermittently, ceasing with issue dated October 1998, which coincided with the creation of Nitcentral's message boards, using free Discus software.
 Farrand was Nitcentral's first and sole moderator at first, with the site covering only four topics, the live action Star Trek television programs that had been produced up to then: Star Trek: The Original Series, Star Trek: The Next Generation, Star Trek: Deep Space Nine, and Star Trek: Voyager.
 By June 2009, the topics listed on the main Topics page numbered 89.

 Farrand planned to release a Nitpicker's Guide for Star Wars in April 1999, one month before Star Wars: Episode I – The Phantom Menace, but publishers became wary of publishing media tie-in products as a result copyright infringement lawsuits brought against similar products.
 Although the lawsuits did not name Farrand's Guides as an example — and in fact, even cited the Guides used as an example of what was legal — Del Rey ceased publishing Farrand's Guides, leaving Nitcentral as the sole ongoing outlet for the Guild.
 As the site expanded, Farrand assigned dozens of moderators to oversee the site's various topics.
-Although Farrand has since stepped down as a moderator of day-to-day activities, he remains the ultimate authority on the site and will step in occasionally to resolve matters of severe conflict among visitors and moderators, who refer to him as "The Chief".

-Church work

-Following the cancellation of the Guides, Farrand returned to the computer consulting industry, hoping to begin writing his first novel in his free time.
-Those plans changed when his wife Lynette, who had served as music minister at their church for 16 years, decided to take a two-year break.
-Farrand, a devout Christian who mentions Jesus Christ in the acknowledgments of all his books, agreed to serve as interim music minister; combined with his consultation job, this consumed all of his time, and he worked seven days a week.
-He eventually stepped down as music minister on September 28, 2003.